justdev-chris/TransferNest/README.md

 # TransferNest

-**TransferNest** is a lightweight file uploading and sharing service built with Node.js and vanilla HTML.
+**TransferNest** is a lightweight file uploading and sharing service built with Node.js and vanilla HTML .
 It allows users to upload files and instantly receive a downloadable link to share.
+TransferNest is currently powered by supabase!

 ---